papis/papis/doc/source/database_structure.rst

 what is found in the index.
 This means that the index can not in general have all the information that the info file of the documents includes.

-In other words, the whoosh index will store only certain fields from the documents' info files.
+In other words, the Whoosh index will store only certain fields from the documents' info files.
 The good news is that we can tell Papis exactly which fields we want to index.
 These flags are